Jvk1166z/kingpin/README.md

 * Working inkjet printer (Preferably with color ink).
 * A roll of scotch tape.
-* Something to put them in without bending or crumpling the tags, that's also easily accesable.
+* Something to put them in without bending or crumpling the tags, that's also easily accessible.
 * Something to cut the tags out with.
-(I like scissors for this, but if you dont have a steady hand, use an exacto knife or something)
+(I like scissors for this, but if you don't have a steady hand, use an exacto knife or something)
 * The files provided in this git repo.
 * A working computer (If you want to make your own modifications), or a phone (If you just want to print the provided tag), either works.
 * GIMP (Yet again, only if you want to modify the template)

 &nbsp;

 And that's it.
 Get printing and get out there!
 Well...
 I'll add one caveat, and that's to use your own discresion on what you print these tags on.
 You can use sticker paper if you want, but we don't condone this.
 If you chose to use sticker paper, be warned, that you **CAN** and likely **WILL** get in trouble for this.
-If you're intending to put these on things that are already smatterd with stickers and other graffiti, you'll probably be alright.
-But if you're an **ASSHOLE** and stick these on busses or anything not already assraped by the general public. **You're an asshole, we don't condone your actions, and you will be likely charged with vandalism.** And we'll probably ban you.
+If you're intending to put these on things that are already smattered with stickers and other graffiti, you'll probably be alright.
+But if you're an **ASSHOLE** and stick these on busses or anything not already assraped by the general public. **You're an asshole, we don't condone your actions, and you will likely be charged with vandalism.** And we'll probably ban you.

 &nbsp;
 &nbsp;